zhinoo-zobairi/network-security/Notes/IPv6.md

 ## 1. What is the Internet?
 ### 1.1 Internet = "network of networks"
 - The Internet is not a single machine or cable.
+It’s a federation of thousands of independent networks, all connected together and agreeing to exchange traffic.
+- These independent networks are called **Autonomous Systems** (ASes).
 - It is a **giant network made up of smaller networks** (ISPs, universities, companies, data centers).
 - These networks are linked at **Internet Exchange Points (IXPs)** where different providers physically connect their routers.
+- ISPs are also ASes, and they connect to each other or to larger carriers at Internet Exchange Points (IXPs).
+- Others like universities or companies should apply for their own **IP Space** and they get it from **Regional Internet Registry (RIR)** and then configure their router to announce this block via **BGP(Border Gateway Protocol)**.
+That's how they become a part of internet.

 ### 1.2 How Data Flows (from your device to Google)